Are the Oscars Still Relevant?

 The idea of a meritocracy where you are fairly judged by your peers is a noble and idealistic notion.
 It is one that many august bodies aspire to, as they endeavour to honour those they claim to represent.
 Yet the reality is often quite different from the intended aim.
 I believe that the Oscars are a text book example of this.
 Rather than being an impartial and honest award ceremony, the entire events is more a demonstration of corporate leverage and power politics.
 Furthermore, it would seem that the wider public has fallen out of love with Hollywood as yearly viewing figures fluctuate.
 Overall this is more of an event for the benefit of Hollywood, rather than a promotion of the art of cinema.

 There's a degree of cynicism associated with this annual event and each year’s nominations are frequently met with an air of scepticism.
 "Worthy" titles that have performed well at the box office, or that tick the right boxes make the list.
 It is all very predictable.
 There also prevails a "them and us" mentality between independent film makers and the big studios.
-The academy is a creature of habit and rules that seldom deviate from their established game plan.
+The academy is a creature of habit that seldom deviates from its established game plan.
 Certain genres will never be afforded any acknowledgement and specific actors and film makers who exist outside of the mainstream are effectively out of the running.

 That's not to say that all academy awards are contrived or unjust.
 A great deal of talented individuals and quality productions are appropriately honoured.
 Life time achievements are often honestly given.
 But the proceedings are still hindered by a very US-centric outlook and a predilection to focus on box office returns rather than broader creativity.
 Documentaries, short films, animation, as well as genres such as horror and science fiction do not get treated the same as human dramas, biopic, or historical movies.
 It seems at times that there is almost a formula to achieving an academy award.
 Perhaps there is truth in Kirk Lazarus' statement about "Never go full retard".